 As an online teacher things may be slightly different depending upon the student’s goals and resources.
 If your intent is to learn Sight-Size cast drawing through photographs of casts, I cannot stop you.
 You’ll still learn much from this course.
 Just understand that you will not develop the ability to visually flatten nature by drawing from a photograph or device screen.
 That is an important skill to have because representing depth in a drawing or painting occurs two-dimensionally.

-In case you’re wondering, drawing from photographs or other drawings (like Bargue Plates) is called drawing from the flat.
+In case you’re wondering, drawing from photographs or other drawings (like Bargue Plates) is called copying from the flat.
 Drawing from three-dimensional subjects (like plaster casts) is called drawing from the round.

 1As quoted in R. H. Ives Gammell, An Autobiography of His Life and Work, (unpublished, written during the late 1960s and early 1970s).